groue/GRMustache/Guides/runtime_patterns.md

 This technique is compatible with other Mustache implementations.
 It is also more verbose.
 And heartfully supported by GRMustache.

-You setup *ViewModel* objects that fit your templates, and gets rendered by GRMustache instead of the raw model objects.
+You set up *ViewModel* objects that fit your templates, and get rendered by GRMustache instead of the raw model objects.

 The role of those ViewModel objects is to encapsulate the template interface, the set of Mustache tags that should be fed, and to translate raw model values into values that get rendered.

-This ViewModel can be a set of classes, or a dedicated dictionary built by some specific method.
+ViewModel objects can be defined by a set of regular classes, or a dedicated dictionary built by some specific method.
 Let's look at how it can be done with whole classes.

 Everything starts from the `{{age}}` tag.
 This is the tag that can not be fed by model objects.
 So let's first build the `PetMustache` class, which provides data for the `{{age}}` and `{{name}}` pet tags: